Buddhist funeral

+Funeral ceremony of the Dalai Lama, by Johann Georg Heck.

 Among Buddhists, death is regarded as one of the occasions of major religious significance, both for the deceased and for the survivors.
 For the deceased, it marks the moment when the transition begins to a new mode of existence within the round of rebirths (see Bhavacakra).
 When death occurs, all the karmic forces that the dead person accumulated during the course of their lifetime become activated and determine the next rebirth.
 For the living, death is a powerful reminder of the Buddha's teaching on impermanence; it also provides an opportunity to assist the deceased person as they transition to a new existence.
 There are several academic reviews of this subject.
 In Buddhism, death marks the transition from this life to the next for the deceased.

 Theravada traditions

 For the non-Arhat, death is a time of transitioning to another rebirth; thus, the living participate in acts that transfer merit to the departed, either providing for a more auspicious rebirth or for the relief of suffering in the departed's new existence.
 For the living, ceremonies marking another's death are a reminder of life's impermanence, a fundamental aspect of the Buddha's teaching.
 Death rites are generally the only life cycle ritual that Theravāda Buddhist monks get involved in and are therefore of great importance.

 A distinctive ritual unique to funeral rites is the offering of cloth to monks.
 This is known as paṃsukūla in Pali, which means "forsaken robe".
 This symbolises the discarded rags and body shrouds that monks used for their robes during the time of the Buddha.